b0o/aws-favicons-webextension/README.md

 To install it into a production version of Firefox, you will first need to sign the built extension using `web-ext sign` - you'll need a Mozilla developer account for this.

-## The `update.sh` script
+## Updating the icons and service definitions

-This repository includes a script to update the service definitions and download the service icons.
+This repository includes [a script](https://github.com/b0o/aws-favicons-webextension/blob/main/scripts/update.sh) to update the service definitions and download the service icons.
 It has a few dependencies:

 - a recent version of Bash
 - [sed](https://www.gnu.org/software/sed/)